jeinselen/VF-BlenderDelivery/README.md

 # VF Delivery

+This add-on was designed for Blender version 2.8-4.1 (though not all previous versions may be fully supported).
+For Blender 4.2 and onwards, [please see the new Delivery Kit extension](https://github.com/jeinselen/Blender-DeliveryKit).

 Export shortcuts for specific production pipelines.
 Includes presets for Unity 3D (FBX), ThreeJS (compressed GLB), Element3D (OBJ), Xcode (USDZ), 3D printing (STL with multi-object output), 3d texture strips (Unity VF, PNG, EXR), and data visualisation (CSV item and vertex position data).

 ![screenshot of the Blender 3D view interface with the add-on installed, with the USDZ preset for Xcode selected](images/banner.jpg)